moilolon/portfolio/memory_bank/activeContext.md

 ## Current Work Focus

-- Initializing the memory bank with all core files.
-- Documenting the project's purpose, context, and technical details.
+- Ensuring the Memory Bank remains up-to-date and aligned with the project's goals as defined in `projectBrief.md`.

 ## Recent Changes

-1. Created `productContext.md` to define the purpose, problems solved, and user experience goals.
-2. Created `systemPatterns.md` to document the system architecture, key technical decisions, design patterns, and component relationships.
-3. Created `techContext.md` to outline the technologies used, development setup, technical constraints, and dependencies.
-4. Created `progress.md` to track the current status, completed work, and known issues.
+- Completed the Memory Bank structure by creating all required core files:
+  - `productContext.md`
+  - `activeContext.md`
+  - `systemPatterns.md`
+  - `techContext.md`
+  - `progress.md`
+- Populated each file with initial content based on the `projectBrief.md` and project requirements.

 ## Next Steps

-1. Begin implementing the portfolio's core features as outlined in the project brief.
+1. Begin implementing the portfolio's core features as outlined in `progress.md`.
+2. Regularly update the Memory Bank to reflect ongoing progress and changes.
+3. Review `.clinerules` for any necessary updates to reflect new patterns or insights.

 ## Active Decisions

 1. Follow the structure and guidelines outlined in `.clinerules` for memory bank initialization.
+2. Review `.clinerules` for any necessary updates to reflect new patterns or insights.
-2. Use the project brief as the foundation for all documentation and implementation.
+3. Use the project brief as the foundation for all documentation and implementation.